WCPO-TV

 WCPO-TV (channel 9) is a television station in Cincinnati, Ohio, United States, affiliated with ABC.
 It is the flagship television property of locally based E. W. Scripps Company, which has owned the station since its inception.
-WCPO-TV's studios are located in the Mount Adams neighborhood of Cincinnati next to the Elsinore Arch, and its transmitter is located at the site of the station's original studios on Symmes Street, in the Walnut Hills section of the city.
+WCPO-TV's studios are located on Gilbert Avenue in the Mount Adams neighborhood of Cincinnati next to the Elsinore Arch, and its transmitter is located at the site of the station's original studios on Symmes Street, in the Walnut Hills section of the city.

 History

 Early history

 WCPO station identification in 1991, while the station was a CBS affiliate.

 WCPO-TV first signed on the air at noon ET on July 26, 1949, and the first face seen was Big Jim Stacey.
 Originally operating on VHF channel 7, it was Cincinnati's third television station.
 It was also the third television station to be built from the ground-up and signed-on by the E. W. Scripps Company, following WEWS in Cleveland and WMCT (now WMC-TV) in Memphis.
-The station's call letters were derived from then-sister radio stations WCPO (1230 AM, now WDBZ) and WCPO-FM (105.1 FM, now WUBE-FM), both of which were sold in 1966.
+The station's call letters were derived from then-sister radio stations WCPO (1230 AM) and WCPO-FM 105.1, both of which were sold in 1966.
 Scripps also published The Cincinnati Post, the city's afternoon newspaper whose name served as the basis for the WCPO call letters.

-Following the release of the FCC's Sixth Report and Order in 1952, all of Cincinnati's VHF stations changed channel positions.
+Following the release of the Federal Communications Commission (FCC)'s Sixth Report and Order in 1952, all of Cincinnati's VHF stations changed channel positions.
 WCPO-TV was reassigned to channel 9, as the previous channel 7 allocation was shifted north to Dayton and later given to WHIO-TV; when the channel shift occurred on March 10, 1953, the station's transmitting power increased to the FCC's maximum of 316 kilowatts.

 WCPO-TV was originally a primary ABC affiliate, maintaining a secondary affiliation with the DuMont Television Network until DuMont's demise in 1956.
 On April 30, 1961, channel 9 traded network alignments with WKRC-TV (channel 12), becoming a CBS affiliate as ABC moved to WKRC-TV.
 This deal came because WKRC-TV's owner, Cincinnati-based Taft Broadcasting, had developed very good relations with ABC.

 WCPO-TV originally broadcast from a studio on Symmes Street in Walnut Hills, adjacent to the station's self-supporting transmission tower; the WCPO radio stations also operated from this location.
 On June 23, 1967, WCPO-TV moved its studios into a new, modern facility on Central Avenue in downtown Cincinnati.